|

 same name by Howard Nemerov.
 Recorded on the OASIS

-CD Love Letters (ORCV4000), available
+CD Love Letters, available

 from Brixton Publications CD-109.
 The vocal ranges required are

-d below the staff to A above the staff, and Db below the staff to A above
+d below the staff to A above the staff, and Db below the staff to A above.

-The Distances They Keep Sound Sample: Excerpt.mp3
+Sound Sample: Excerpt.mp3

 EINE KLEINE SNAILMUSIK for high

-voice (soprano or tenor), trumpet, cello, and piano by Roger
+voice (soprano or tenor), trumpet, cello and piano by Roger

 C. Vogel is a humorous setting of May Sartons poem of the same name.

-Theatrical gestures are used in this lighthearted and playful work.
-In the preface to the score thecomposer writes, "The humor in this work will be greatly enhanced by setting a lighthearted mood before beginning the work and by appropriate gestures throughout."
+Theatrical gestures are used in this playful work.The composer writes, "The humor in this work will be greatly enhanced by setting a lighthearted mood before beginning the work and by appropriate gestures throughout."
 The vocal range is from d below the treble staff to Ab above the staff.
 (8)

-Grade V. B912 $18.50 To
+Grade V.

-Eine Kleine Snailmusik Sound Sample: Excerpt.mp3 (1MB)
+Sound Sample: Excerpt.mp3

-high voice (soprano or tenor), alto saxophone, and piano by
+IN DARKNESS (1989) for high voice (soprano or tenor), alto sax & piano by

 Roger C. Vogel.
 In Sophocles tragedy Oidipous Tyrannos the